samvid25/Low-Rate-TCP-DoS-Attack/README.md

 <hr>

 ### Steps to Reproduce
-This project has been done using ns-3.27.
+This project has been successfully tested and is known to be working on ns-3.27.

 Clone the repository to your local machine:
 ```bash